mattileh/MMM-SensorGateway/README.md

 			}
  }
 ```
-please note all MAC ADDRESSES are in UPPERCASE
 `controlsensor` is optional configuration block
+`MAC` please note all MAC ADDRESSES are in UPPERCASE
+`location` is arbitrary string
+`type` is for future development

 * run `npm install` in module's directory to install websocket and exec modules.

 ### Install script for Gateway